-It is widely recognized among mental healthcare providers that depression is one of the most common mental health disorders in the United States, which is often treated successfully with antidepressants and psychotherapy.
-However, many patients do not respond to the traditional treatments for depression, greatly impacting one’s quality of life.
+Ketamine for depression changed my son’s life.
+For that I will be forever grateful.
+But as it stands, it is widely recognized among mental healthcare providers that depression is one of the most common mental health disorders in the United States, which is often treated successfully with antidepressants and psychotherapy.
+However, many patients do not respond to the traditional depression treatment, greatly impacting one’s quality of life.
 Depression is well established as a major cause of morbidity and mortality around the world for which all mental healthcare providers share the same goal, that is, to relieve such depressive symptoms and assist the patient in restoring an adequate state of well-being.

 I was beginning to feel as though the mental healthcare system had failed us as I watched my youngest deteriorate but knew that we could not give up hope.
 After searching tirelessly for a psychiatrist with an exceptional reputation, we found ourselves sitting in his office.
 It is here that we learned about the use of low dose Ketamine in treating anxiety and depression.
 I of course was initially skeptical as I knew of Ketamine only as the club drug “Special K” and was hesitant to fully trust any treatment for which I knew little about.
 In reading all of the research that was available and exploring in great depth the experiences of real patients who had received low dose Ketamine for the treatment of depression through the Ketamine Advocacy Network, it became evident that this was a treatment that provided hope when all else had failed.